NBISweden/workshop-reproducible-research/pages/git/git-4-ignoring-files.md

 touch .gitignore
 ```

-* Open the `.gitignore` file in an editor and add the following lines to it:
+* Open the `.gitignore` file in a text editor and add the following lines to it:

 ```
 # Ignore these directories: